MarcosRigal/GreenDay/README.md

 2. A text editor will open in and we will write the this:

-         00 0-23/11 * * * USERNAME /SCRIPT/PATH
+         00 0-23/1 * * * bash /SCRIPT/PATH

-3. Remember to change USERNAME to your username and / SCRIPT / PATH to the path where the script you want to program is located
+3. Remember to change /SCRIPT/PATH to the path where the script you want to program is located

 And that's all, enjoy your automatic commits :)